Understanding bereavement guilt

 Why bereavement guilt is so common and what you can do to start healing

 Odds are, you will experience loss and bereavement at some point in your life.
 Bereavement is the period spent adjusting to what your life looks like after suffering a loss.
-As you’re working through the stages of grief, it’s common to stir up bereavement guilt.
+As you’re working through the stages of grief, it’s common to stir up feelings of guilt in bereavement.
 To help you avoid being stuck in that phase for too long, we’ll help you understand what you’re feeling and how to cope.

 What is bereavement guilt?